zhaozhang/zhaozhang.github.io/_pages/about.md

 Research Interest
 ======
 I have a wide interest in distributed computing, high performance computing, applied machine learning, and applying the computing techniques to solve big data problems.
 I am also interested in data management systems for domain science research and discovery.
 My recent research focus is scalable deep learning on supercomputers.
+My cv is [here](../assets/zhao-cv.pdf).

 Research Projects
 ======